ddinh0411/ROMSly/README.md

 - Daniel Dinh: The primary programmer for the Blockly toolbox and the blocks.
 Daniel was assigned the Blockly as he understood the documentation and how they worked and how to accomplish the desired output and generated code.
 In the end Daniel was the primary coder for the Blockly code and most of the code was written by Daniel with the others available to help peer code when the need arised.
 This  goes for both the old blocks and the newer blocks as well that were reworked during the first week of December.

-- Mason Li: Worked on the Flask application and HTML files for the frontend and connections to the backend.
-Mason was primarily in charge of setting up the HTMLS and figuring out how to execute the Python code generated by the Blockly.
-In the end Mason set up the Flask server and the execution for ROMSly and got it to be able to connect with either a localhost or the GCP database.
+- Mason Li: Worked mainly on writing the Flask Backend for ROMSly, such as communicating between the Blocky Frontend and the Google Cloud Projects MySQL server.
+Mason was also mainly in charge of setting up the HTML files and executing the Python code generated from Blockly.
+Additionally, Mason transitioned the backend over from PyScript, since the original PyScript was not able to open connections to the SQL server.

-- Max Starreveld: Worked on designing and creating the tables for the ROMSly table as well as designing the main query used in the Flask application as part of ROMSly Order Viewer.
+- Max Starreveld: Worked on designing and creating the tables for the ROMSly database as well as designing the main query used in the Flask application as part of ROMSly Order Viewer.
 Max was primarily placed in designing the tables for the SQL database and tables.